 - Antibiotics (where infection).

 - Radiotherapy or laser treatment of the tumour site.

 Haemoptysis may be a mild, self-limiting symptom or may herald serious underlying disease.
 Massive haemoptysis can directly cause death and has a bad prognosis, worse in some groups such as those with an underlying cancer.
-Risk of recurrence is associated with haemoptysis lasting more than five days and with a concurrent lung cancer diagnosis.

 Further reading & references